-If an employee is eligible to receive pay for the second five (5) winter holidays, the employee must be working or on paid leave, at least half of the scheduled work days for spring semester.
+Full-time, 12-month support staff shall receive a minimum of fourteen (14) paid holidays per year.
+Paid holidays are not considered 'worked hours' and are not utilized in weekly overtime payment calculations.
+If an employee is eligible to receive a paid holiday, the employee must be working or be on paid leave immediately preceding and following a regularly scheduled holiday.
 An employee cannot elect to defer available paid leave in order to be on paid status before or after a holiday.
 Employees will be paid all available paid leave before being placed on unpaid leave.